The Hunt for Red October: Plot

 At the same time, Jack Ryan, an analyst with the Central Intelligence Agency working in London as the CIA's liaison with the British Secret Intelligence Service, returns to the United States to deliver secret photos of the new submarine.
 After conferring with submarine expert Skip Tyler, Ryan determines that the submarine's new construction variations house a stealth drive.
-Soon thereafter, the CIA's leadership receives word from highly-placed Soviet agent CARDINAL informing them of Ramius' letter to Padorin and his intention to hand the Red October over to the US.
-Due to having a limited number of aircraft carriers in the northern Atlantic Ocean at that time, the United States enlists the aid of the Royal Navy in the search for the Red October, and Ryan is sent to the carrier to coordinate their efforts.
+Soon thereafter, the CIA's leadership receives word from a highly-placed Soviet agent CARDINAL informing them of Ramius' letter to Padorin and his intention to hand Red October over to the US.
+Due to a limited number of aircraft carriers in the northern Atlantic Ocean at that time, the United States enlists the aid of the Royal Navy in the search for Red October, and Ryan is sent to the carrier to coordinate their efforts.

-With the Soviet fleet stretched out along with the American coast searching for the Red October, tensions between the US/UK and USSR fleets begins to mount.
+With the Soviet fleet stretched out along the American coast searching for Red October, tensions between the US/UK and USSR fleets begin to mount.
 An Alfa-class submarine is lost when it sinks following a reactor meltdown while racing to the American coast, while two US F-14 Tomcats' attempt to scare a squadron of Soviet fighter jets with sonic booms results in the Soviets accidentally firing missiles at the American aircraft.
-Onboard the Red October, tension also begins to mount with the crew after evidence is found of a saboteur damaging the reactor and vital safety equipment.
-Ramius and his senior officers blame the sabotage on American spies who must have boarded the ship when it was in port.
+On board Red October, tension also begins to mount with the crew after evidence is found of a saboteur damaging the reactor and vital safety equipment.
+Ramius and his senior officers blame the sabotage on American spies who must have boarded the ship while it was in port.
 In Washington, D.C., the Soviet ambassador makes repeated trips to the White House to consult with the president of the United States about his fleet's search for their "missing" submarine, while one of the deputy directors of the CIA meets with a member of the Senate Intelligence Committee, who is inquiring about the Soviet presence.
 The deputy director falsely tells the senator the CIA has received classified information from Israel that states covert Polish intelligence agents operating at the Polyarny shipyards replaced the original orders onboard the ship, and faked the letter to Padorin to make it appear that Ramius was defecting.
-The senator repeats the story to his aid, an undercover Soviet mole who is arrested shortly after relaying the information to his handler.
+The senator repeats the story to his aide, an undercover Soviet mole who is arrested shortly after relaying the information to his handler.